PrincetonUniversity/SPECFEMPP/docs/developer_documentation/SPECFEM_architecture/domain.rst

 .. note::

     The key thing to note here is we need to define NGLL at compile time.
 As stated earlier, in many applications the NGLL = 5 or 8 so we can specialize the above method for those values in our implementation of the solver.
 However, to support cases when NGLL is not either of those values we have a general, *much slower*, implementation of the above method.
-So the performance of SPECFEM, by design, is dependent on the NGLL value.
+So the performance of SPECFEM++, by design, is dependent on the NGLL value.

 .. warning::